Avonazhrets/HashMap/README.md

 # HashMap

-Best realization of HashMap you've ever seen.
+My realization of std::unordered_map using dynamically expanding vector of lists.